StarlingXWeb/starlingx-website/src/pages/blog/starlingx-intel-vran-boost.md

 - Creating the Virtual Functions (VFs) from accelerator.
 - Maintaining VFs as Kubernetes resources and manage the resource allocations to vRAN applications.
 - Providing user/admin interface access to the accelerator through Kubernetes Custom Resource (CRs) APIs.
-- Operator is capable of managing the Accelerator resource in Secure boot environments as well.
+- Managing the Accelerator resource in Secure boot environments as well.

  ### Intel vRAN Boost Kubernetes Operator integrated with StarlingX 9.0